LijTesfaye/kmeans_clustering_toretto_group/README.md

 ...[Code cropped] ...
 ```
 Sample result for test-case1.It is plotted using the **compare_models.py** script.
-The
+The centers of the two models are overlapped and you can see only one color.
 ![Test-case1](https://github.com/LijTesfaye/kmeans_clustering_toretto_group/blob/master/python-module/plot_compare_models_2D2K500N.png).

 # Test Cases